PaladeumBlockchain/Paladeum/README.md

 not straightforward.

-About Yonacoin
+About Akilacoin
 ----------------
 A digital peer to peer network for the facilitation of token transfer.

-In the fictional world of Westeros, yonas are used as messengers who carry statements of truth.
-Yonacoin is a use case specific blockchain designed to carry statements of truth about who owns what tokens.
+In the fictional world of Westeros, akilas are used as messengers who carry statements of truth.
+Akilacoin is a use case specific blockchain designed to carry statements of truth about who owns what tokens.

 Thank you to the Bitcoin developers.

-The Yonacoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
+The Akilacoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
 We are eternally grateful to you for your efforts and diligence in making a secure network and for their support of free and open source software development.
-The Yonacoin experiment is made on the foundation you built.
+The Akilacoin experiment is made on the foundation you built.

 Abstract
 ----------------
-Yonacoin aims to implement a blockchain which is optimized specifically for the use case of transferring tokens such as securities from one holder to another.
-Based on the extensive development and testing of Bitcoin, Yonacoin is built on a fork of the Bitcoin code.
+Akilacoin aims to implement a blockchain which is optimized specifically for the use case of transferring tokens such as securities from one holder to another.
+Based on the extensive development and testing of Bitcoin, Akilacoin is built on a fork of the Bitcoin code.
 Key changes include a faster block reward time and a change in the number, but not weighed distribution schedule, of coins.
-Yonacoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
-Yonacoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.
+Akilacoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
+Akilacoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.